Peer-Supply-Inc/peer-supply-engineering-manual/development.md

 When building components and services in our codebase think about your teammates.
 Think about how the code you're writing will be _read_ by others and if the code you are writing could be rewritten to be _used_ by others.
 Think about your naming and is it clear and consistent.
 Could the issue you're creating a function for possibly come up in other areas?
 Keeping these in mind will allow us to build utilities that will speed us up as we continue to build for the long term.
 Keep in mind to [Avoid Hasty Abstractions](https://kentcdodds.com/blog/aha-programming) and strike a balance.

 #### Estimation
 We use story points for our estimation instead of time since we have different skill levels on our team.
-We use fibonnacci numbers for pointing - 1, 2, 3, 5, 8, 13...
+We use Fibonacci numbers for pointing - 1, 2, 3, 5, 8, 13...

 - If a ticket is larger than an 8, it's probably too large.
 We should try to break it down
 - For most issues, we should land around 3 or 5, with 3 meaning it is a reasonably sized ticket, 5 meaning it's reasonably sized but with some caveats / extra considerations.
 8 is a large ticket, which requires extra attention.